keyvank/tsp/src/1-compute.md

         self.bf.append('-]')
 ```

-Here is a program that prints out the letter `A` for 5 times:
+Here is a program that prints the letter `A` five times:

 ```python=
 bf = BrainfuckGenerator()